Johnston, Iowa

 Johnston is a city in Polk County, Iowa, United States.
-The population was 24,064 in the 2020 census, an increase of 178% from the 8,649 population in 2000.
+The population was 24,064 in the 2020 census, a large increase from the 8,649 population in 2000.
 It is part of the Des Moines–West Des Moines Metropolitan Statistical Area.

 Johnston is the location of the headquarters of Pioneer Hi-Bred Seeds, Iowa Public Television, and The Gardeners of America/Men's Garden Clubs of America.
-Also located here are the Camp Dodge Military Reservation as well as the Paul J. and Ida Trier House, a private residence designed by famous architect Frank Lloyd Wright, and the Des Moines Weather Forecast Office of the National Weather Service.
+Also located here are the Camp Dodge Military Reservation as well as the Paul J. and Ida Trier House, a private residence designed by architect Frank Lloyd Wright, and the Des Moines Weather Forecast Office of the National Weather Service.

-This city is also remembered for being the location where Slipknot's original bassist Paul Gray died in 2010.

 History

 Johnston was established in 1905 as a station on the Des Moines & Central Iowa Railway between Des Moines and Perry known as Johnston Station.
 It was named for the railway's freight supervisor, John F. Johnston.
 Passenger service along the railroad ended in 1949, and the track has subsequently been removed within city limits.

 Voters passed a resolution to incorporate on June 23, 1969.
 On September 8, the first Mayor and Council were sworn in.
 Incorporation papers were signed by the Clerk of the District Court on December 11, 1969.

 At the time, the Johnston Station area did not become part of the incorporated city because of a state law that prevented a town within three miles (5 km) of another city from incorporating.
 The neighboring cities of Des Moines and Urbandale were also interested in that land, but in April 1970, Johnston and Urbandale reached an agreement that allowed Johnston to annex the Johnston Station area.